ApiLogicServer/Docs/docs/DevOps-Containers-Deploy-Multi.md

-!!! pied-piper ":bulb: TL;DR - Single (App) Container with Managed Database"
+!!! pied-piper ":bulb: TL;DR - Dev Deploy: Multi-Container Systems"

-    This page explains how to:
+    This page shows the simplest way to deploy a **dev system** to the cloud, to enable collaboration with Business User and fellow developers:

     * create a resource group

-    * create a managed database
+    * create a database container (database server and data - for simplified management)

     * deploy an API Logic Project image from DockerHub

+***Under Construction***

 [Containers](../DevOps-Containers){:target="_blank" rel="noopener"} are a best practice for deployment, *and* offer several advantages for development.
 This outlines a typical scenario for deploying API Logic Server projects to Azure.